autowarefoundation/autoware_common/tmp/lanelet2_extension/docs/lanelet2_format_extension.md

 ### No Parking Area

 The area with `no_parking_area` tag can be used to prohibit parking.
-Stopping for a few seconds is allowed in traffic jams or at traffic lights to this area.
+Stopping for a few seconds is allowed in this area.

 _An example:_